 Based on the employee performance evaluation and the Chapter Manager’s determination that the employee’s performance has been satisfactory in all aspects of the employee’s assigned duties and responsibilities, the employee will be converted to a regular status.
 The employee will be notified in writing from the Chapter Manager/Chapter President of the conversion to regular status within five (5) working days.

-In each case, whether the employee’s probationary period has been extended or converted to a regular status, the Office Specialist will complete another personnel action form (PAF) to reflect the change.
+In each case, whether the employee’s probationary period has been extended or converted to a regular status, the Administration Assistant will complete another personnel action form (PAF) to reflect the change.

 In the event that an employee’s performance evaluation has not been conducted on the 90th day by 5:00 p.m., the employee automatically becomes a regular status Chapter employee.

-D. Tour of Duty:
+Basic Tour of Duty:

-Normal tours of duty for all Chapter employees are 40 hours per week; working Monday through Friday, 8:00 a.m. to 12:00 noon, and 1:00 p.m. to 5:00 p.m.
-All employees shall utilize the time clock and/or daily sign-in sheets to record their arrival and departure from the workplace.
+Basic tour of duty for all Chapter employees are 40 hours per week; working Monday through Friday, 8:00 a.m. to 12:00 noon, and 1:00 p.m. to 5:00 p.m.

-VIII.
+Employees are entitled to a midmorning and mid-afternoon break, each break time not to exceed 15 minutes.
+Employees cannot accumulate break time.

+All employees shall utilize the time clock and/or daily sign-in sheets to record their arrival and departure from the workplace

+Alternative Work Schedules

+Exceptions to the basic tour of duty may be approved by the Chapter Manager/Chapter President upon written request from the employee.

+Alternative work schedules are generally dependent upon the specific working conditions and needs of the job.

+The Administrative Assistant will be responsible for developing and issuing procedures on the types of alternative work schedules available. (flextime, compressed workweek, shift work, job sharing, and telecommuting)

 CLASSIFICATION OF POSITIONS

+Policy:

-It shall be the policy of the Bááháálí Chapter to establish and maintain a position classification questionnaire (Exhibit F) that group jobs based upon similar duties, responsibilities and qualification requirements.
+It shall be the policy of the Bááháálí Chapter to establish and maintain a Position Classification Questionnaire (Exhibit F) that group jobs based upon similar duties, responsibilities and qualification requirements.
 The Chapter Manager shall be responsible to design, develop and implement a classification plan.